Delays in Spiking Neural Networks: A State Space Model Approach: Introduction

 In biological neural systems, temporal delays play a critical computational role.
 Delays that enable neurons to integrate information from multiple past moments support tasks such as hearing \cite{carr1993processing} and brain activity \cite{carr1990circuit}.
 Inspired by these findings, numerous works have explored incorporating delays into computational SNNs models.
 Theoretical analyses have shown that an SNN with $k$ adjustable delays can compute a much richer class of functions than a threshold circuit with $k$ adjustable weights \cite{MAASS199926}.
 Empirical studies have also demonstrated improved performance when optimizing spike transmission delays along with synaptic weights or membrane time constants \cite{deckers2024co, sun2025exploitingheterogeneousdelaysefficient}.
 These results suggest that delays can enrich the information processing capabilities of SNNs and their internal representation.
 However, despite these promising results, practical methods for introducing structured, scalable, and differentiable forms of delay into modern deep SNNs remains an ongoing research problem.

 In this work, we propose a method based on State Space Models (SSMs) for equipping SNNs with delays.
-The method uses a time-shift based state transition, which enables each neuron to access both its current input and the most recent history of past input values.The formulation is general and can be incorporated into arbitrary spiking neuron models.
+The method uses a time-shift based state transition, which enables each neuron to access both its current input and the most recent history of past input values.
+The formulation is general and can be incorporated into arbitrary spiking neuron models, such as Leaky Integrate-and-Fire (LIF) and Adaptive LIF (adLIF) and their recurrent variant Recurrent LIF (RLIF) and Recurrent adLIF (RadLIF) \cite{bittar2022surrogate}.
 Conceptually, the framework bridges ideas from SSMs and SNNs, allowing SNNs to capture a fixed number of past inputs in a structured and interpretable manner.